History of immigration to the United States: Frontier

-The fourth major center of settlement was the western frontier, in the inland parts of Pennsylvania and south colonies.
-It was mainly settled from about 1717 to 1775 by Presbyterian farmers from Northern England border lands, Scotland, and Ulster who were fleeing hard times and religious persecution.
+The western frontier (the inland parts of Pennsylvania and the southern colonies) was mainly settled from about 1717 to 1775 by Presbyterian farmers from Northern England border lands, Scotland, and Ulster who were fleeing hard times and religious persecution.
 Between 250,000 and 400,000 Scots-Irish migrated to America in the 18th century.
-The Scots-Irish soon became the dominant culture of the Appalachians from Pennsylvania to Georgia.
+The Scots-Irish soon became the dominant culture of the Appalachians.
 Areas whose 20th-century censuses reported mostly "American" ancestry were the places in which historically, northern English, Scottish and Scots-Irish Protestants settled: in the interior of the South, and the Appalachian region.
 Scots-Irish American immigrants, were made up of people from the southernmost counties of Scotland who had initially settled in Ireland.
 They were heavily Presbyterian, and largely self-sufficient.
-The Scots-Irish arrived in large numbers in the early 18th century and often preferred to settle in the back country and the frontier from Pennsylvania to Georgia, where they mingled with second-generation and later English settlers.
+The Scots-Irish arrived in large numbers in the early 18th century and often preferred to settle in the back country and the frontier, where they mingled with second-generation and later English settlers.
 They enjoyed the very cheap land and independence from established governments common to frontier settlements.